Members

 Optionally takes a hash of options that will be applied as modifiers to the

 task.
-For instance maxConcurrency
+For instance maxConcurrency, on, group or keepLatest.

 By default, tasks have no concurrency constraints (multiple instances of a task can be running at the same time) but much of a power of tasks lies in proper usage of Task Modifiers that you can apply to a task.